 I haven't tried it yet, but it's probably bullshit, and aren't we all going to be disappointed if it's not?

 See, I'm fair.
 And I try to live an examined and sedentary life, which reduces my chance of making egregious mistakes.
 But, like all honest sinners, I have regrets.
-And while there's nothing I can do about the checkerboard pattern carved into the side of my head in my 8th-grade class picture, I can address the other major mistake that leaps immediately to mind: I was too hard on Burger King in the recent Worst Fast Food of 2012 post, and it's time to give the King a shot at redemption.
+And while there's nothing I can do about the checkerboard pattern carved into the side of my head in my 8th-grade class picture, I can address the other major mistake that leaps immediately to mind: I have been too hard on Burger King, and it's time to give the King a shot at redemption.

 Man oh man would I love to make some vulgar and ill-informed (but hilarious!) dumbcracks about exactly what one does to a sandwich to make it Philadelphian, but because I enjoyed my one brief visit to Philadelphia and because the theme of this column is rising above my cheap and nasty instincts, I'll let the BK marketing department explain instead.
 They describe the Philly Original Chicken as "a lightly-breaded chicken fillet topped with traditional Philly-Style toppings—a colorful mix of bell peppers and seasoned grilled onions, served with American cheese and smothered with a creamy cheese sauce.
 All served hot on a toasted sesame bun."
 Hmm, I've only been to Philadelphia the once, yet I'd swear that through the years I've eaten peppers, onions, and cheese together at least twice, and probably even thrice.